Identifying Network Hubs with the Partial Correlation Graphical LASSO: Real data analysis and simulations

-The main aim of this experiment is to evaluate whether PCGLASSO can accurately recover a hub structure when the true precision matrix is of that form, and conversely, whether it avoids introducing spurious hub structures when the underlying graph is non-hub.
-We also investigate whether other methods are able to recover the respective ground-truth structures, noting that regularization may introduce bias, especially when the assumed model does not match the data-generating process.
+The main aim of this experiment is to evaluate the estimation error of PCGLASSO when the data are generated from a hub-structured precision matrix.
+We compare its performance with that of competing methods in terms of how accurately they estimate the underlying precision matrix, and we also assess their computational efficiency through timing comparisons.

 We simulate datasets with sample sizes $n = 200$, $500$, $1\,000$, and $5\,000$.
-For each configuration, we compute the root mean squared error (RMSE) for the entire matrix, the diagonal elements, and the nonzero off-diagonal elements.
-Each experiment is repeated $200$ times to assess the variability of each estimator.
+For each configuration, we compute the root mean squared error (RMSE) for the full matrix, the diagonal elements, and the nonzero off-diagonal elements.
+In addition, we record the computation time for each method.
+Each experiment is repeated $200$ times to assess the variability of the estimators.

-The results are summarized in Tables~\ref{tab:hubrmse}--\ref{tab:nonhubrmse} and in the timing Table~\ref{tab:nonhubtime}.
-For the hub-structured precision matrix, PCGLASSO demonstrates the strongest performance in terms of RMSE, with SPACE performing competitively.
-In the non-hub setting, the results across methods are more similar, although SPACE often attains the lowest RMSE values.
-Timing results show that the SPACE method is substantially slower than the other methods, especially as $n$ increases.
+The results are summarized in Tables~\ref{tab:hubrmse} and~\ref{tab:hubtime}.
+In the tables, CGL denotes Cor-GLASSO and GL denotes GLASSO.
+The PCGLASSO results are reported separately for the primal and dual algorithms.
+BIC indicates hyperparameter selection by BIC, while Val indicates selection by a single validation split.
+For the hub-structured precision matrix, PCGLASSO demonstrates the strongest overall performance in terms of RMSE, with SPACE performing competitively in some settings.
+The timing results show that SPACE is substantially slower than the other methods, especially as $n$ increases.

-Overall, these simulations indicate that PCGLASSO effectively recovers hub structures when present, while not artificially introducing hubs when they are absent.
+Overall, these simulations indicate that PCGLASSO performs very well in the hub-structured setting in terms of estimation error, while maintaining computational efficiency comparable to the other methods.
+The primal and dual implementations perform essentially equivalently.